-The tester is supplied with (4) AA batteries uninstalled.
-The AV-15 can be powered by batteries or via the micro USB port.
-If the AV-15 is always going to be USB powered then the batteries are not required.
+The AV-17 can be powered by batteries or via the micro USB port.
+If the AV-17 is always going to be USB powered then the batteries are not required.
 For battery operation, please install the (4) AA batteries.
 Remove four rubber feet using small phillips screwdriver.
 Use care to install batteries in correct orientation (neg battery to springs).
 When shipping or when storing it is recommended to remove the batteries.